ricardobna/docs/Tutorials/gettingstarted/Step07.rst

     Display.getDisplay().requestShow(myDisplayable);

--  This should draw a line from the coordinates of the display (0,0) and going to (100,50)
+-  This should draw a line from the coordinates of the display (0,0) going to (100,50)

    |image0|

 Geometric objects
 -----------------

--  it's possible to also draw geometric objects using Displayable
+-  It is also possible to also draw geometric objects using Displayable

    .. code:: java